mansourmahboubi/django-taskmanager/README.md

 The repository of django-taskmanager which is a simple task manager

 # Information
-project works with 3 groups which should be made in database
+I started django-taskmanager as a singleuser taskmanger which you can find [here](https://github.com/mmans0ur/django-taskmanager/tree/singleuser)

-1. home
+now it is multiuser

-2. work
+* the groups are defined by website owner
-3. entertainment
+* each user can makes task in the defined groups

-* the groups are hardcoded in [views](troject/views.py)
+* each task has two states Pending and Done
-* it also can be done by getting a query from last three groups
+* it works with a query from last three groups

 # Usage
 you can start with